cassandre-tech/cassandre-trading-bot/docs/docs/ressources/how-tos/how-to-review-code.md

 * When a variable represents an id, say it in the name like 'carId'.
 * When a variable is DTO, say it in the name like `carDTO`.
 * Check logs texts.
+* No point at the end of logs texts.